-SOCIAL AND LEGAL COMPLIANCE
+7. SOCIAL AND LEGAL COMPLIANCE

-This section addresses compliance with law and the societal attributes of the manufacturer and the applicant company.
-Criteria for social aspects of the product are required under the international standard on ecolabelling (ISO 14024), and this section is common to all GECA standards.
-Equivalent sections are included in standards of all other GEN member ecolabelling bodies around the world.
-The social aspect partially addresses the third dimension of sustainability - Society.
-This was first understood by manufacturers under the name Corporate Social Responsibility (CSR).
-In this standard social criteria include laws for equal opportunity, safety and protection of workers.
+This section addresses compliance with the legal and social attributes of the producer and the applicant company; it also engages with the supply chain to ensure human and labour rights are upheld.
+These criteria are common to all GECA standards.
+The social aspect partially addresses the third dimension of sustainability - society.
+This concept was first understood by producers under the name "Corporate Social Responsibility" (CSR).
+In this standard, social criteria include laws for equal opportunity, safety and protection of workers, and compliance with human and labour rights.
 GECA certification cannot be given to any company that illegally exploits workers or their families.

 Note: In cases where there is a conflict between GECA requirements in this section and relevant legislation or regulations introduced by governments and agencies, national legislation overrides state legislation and state legislation overrides regulations and standards issued by GECA.
+Where the GECA requirements go further than the applicable legislation, the producer and/or applicant company shall comply with applicable law while trying as far as possible to act in accordance with the spirit of the GECA requirements.

-Environmental Legislation
+7.1 Environmental Legislation

-Criterion 33: The manufacturer(s) of the product and the applicant company are required by law to comply with relevant environmental legislation and government orders at the Local, State and Commonwealth levels (if these have been issued).
-Where a manufacturer is from an overseas jurisdiction, it is that jurisdiction's environmental regulations that apply.
-Where the manufacturer has been found guilty of a breach of any environmental legislation or permit(s) within the last 2-years there must be evidence of corrective action.
+Criterion 33: The producer of the product and applicant company shall as per law comply with relevant environmental legislation and government orders at the Local, State, and Commonwealth levels (if these have been issued).
+Where a producer is from an overseas jurisdiction, it is that jurisdiction's environmental regulations that apply.
+Where the producer has been found guilty of a breach of any environmental legislation or permit(s) within the last two years, there must be evidence of corrective action.

-DoC 33.1: Signed declaration from an Executive Officer of the organisation stating compliance to environmental legislation and government orders; as well as declaration of any breaches of environmental legislation or permits and the date of the breach.
-Applicant must:
+DoC 33.1: Signed declaration from an Executive Officer of the organisation stating compliance with applicable environmental legislation and government orders;

+DoC 33.2: Signed declaration disclosing any breaches of environmental legislation or permits and the date of the breach.
+Applicant shall:
-- provide a Legal Register listing applicable environmental legislation (including applicable Regulations under that legislation) in, or as an attachment to, this declaration.
-The Legal Register must, for each applicable Act and Regulation listed, state whether the manufacturer and applicant company comply; or - have a certified ISO 14001, Eco-Management and Audit Scheme (EMAS) or equivalent environmental management system in place; and

-DoC 33.2: Any relevant permits granted by the EPA or an equivalent national body; and
+DoC 33.3: Provide a Legal Register listing applicable environmental legislation (including applicable Regulations under that legislation) in, or as an attachment to the above two declarations (DoC 33.1 and DoC 33.2).
+The Legal Register shall:

+- For each applicable Act and Regulation listed, state whether the manufacturer and applicant company comply; or have a certified ISO 14001, Eco-Management and Audit Scheme (EMAS) or equivalent environmental management system in place; and - List relevant permits granted by the EPA or an equivalent national, state or local body;

-DoC 33.3: Evidence of corrective action following a guilty verdict, if applicable.
+DoC 33.4: Evidence of corrective action following identification of a breach of environmental legislation, if applicable.